nus-cs2103-AY2324S1/ip/docs/README.md

 ### `tag` - Tags a task

-Tags the task with the specified task number, with the given tag. <p>
+Tags the task with the specified task number, with the given tag.

 Each task can only have one tag.
 Tagging an already-tagged task will replace the previous tag.

 Format: `tag /TASK_NUMBER /TAG`

-Example of usage:<p>
+Example of usage:

 `tag 1 fun`

 Expected outcome: